 Information and guidance on how and why you should edit articles on libcom.org.

-You may have noticed that most articles on libcom.org have an "edit" button above them.
+You may have noticed that, depending on your permissions on the site, most articles on libcom.org have an "edit" button above them.

 This is so that our users can help us improve the site, and fix any errors.

 To edit in article, just click edit, then make the required changes, in the revisions information box enter the information about what you have changed, for example "fixed typos" and click "save".
 Your edits will then go into a moderation queue, to be approved by administrators.

 Here is some quick guidance on the type of edits which we hope people will make, and which can improve the site and its utility to our users.